Therapeutic Hypothermia (Neonatal Cooling) Errors

-Timing is critical when using hypothermia treatment.
-Research indicates that the most favorable outcomes occur when brain cooling is started as soon as possible after the birth injury occurs.
-Most experts agree that the treatment must be started within 6 hours.
-The treatment also requires that the newborn is at least 36 weeks gestation and has at least two of the common signs and symptoms of moderate to severe HIE (e.g. lethargy, limpness or coma; abnormal tone or posture; abnormal reflexes; decreased or no spontaneous activity; problems with autonomic dysfunction [including bradycardia, abnormal pupils, apneas]; metabolic acidosis; clinical evidence of seizures).
+Timing is critical when administering therapeutic hypothermia.
+Research indicates that the most favorable outcomes occur when brain cooling is started as soon as possible after the birth injury/oxygen-depriving event occurs.
+Most experts agree that the treatment should be started within six hours.
+The Academic Medical Center Patient Safety Organization (AMC PSO) also recommends that therapeutic hypothermia only be given if the newborn is at least 34 weeks gestation, has shown signs of brain damage or neonatal seizures, and at least one of the following has occurred (2):

-Most medium and large-sized medical facilities today have NICUs and hypothermia therapy equipment readily available.
-Community hospitals usually do not have NICUs nor the necessary neonatologists on staff, and so will not typically have hypothermia equipment.
-Instead, they will immediately transfer newborns to larger hospitals or medical facilities that have hypothermic therapy capabilities.
+Most medium- and large-sized medical facilities today have neonatal intensive care units (NICUs) and therapeutic hypothermia readily available.
+Community hospitals usually do not have NICUs or the necessary neonatologists on staff.
+Instead of providing therapeutic hypothermia, they will immediately transfer newborns to larger hospitals or medical facilities that can administer this treatment.

-Sometimes errors in judgment or practice by medical professionals can occur in HIE/birth asphyxia and hypothermia treatment cases.
-In fact, if your baby required hypothermia treatments as a result of HIE/birth asphyxia and is permanently disabled, there is a good possibility that negligence occurred and may be responsible for your child’s injuries.
+Sometimes errors in judgment or practice by medical professionals can occur in HIE and therapeutic hypothermia cases.
+In fact, if your baby required therapeutic hypothermia as a result of HIE/birth asphyxia and is permanently disabled, there is a good possibility that negligence occurred and may be responsible for your child’s injuries.

-Medical errors in hypothermia therapy and HIE cases include:
+Medical errors in HIE and hypothermia therapy cases include:

 - Failure to inform the parents of hypothermia therapy as a treatment option.